tbjszhu/516_lot1/README.md

   python visualWordsGen.py
   ```
   this code will generate descpritors for the train dataset (if descpts_addr = '') and use them to train a kmeans model (parameters can be <br>
-  configurated in line 51), then the kmeans models will be saved for further usage. <br>
+  configurated in line 51), then the kmeans models (~ 1 hr for training) will be saved for further usage. <br>

   (2) second, test for a target image, run
   ```python